 Hereditary Breast and Ovarian Cancer

-Hereditary breast and ovarian cancer syndrome (HBOC) is characterized by a high risk of breast and ovarian cancers.
-Two genes are associated with the majority of HBOC families: BRCA1 and BRCA2.
+The aetiology of breast and ovarian cancer is multifactorial and associated with genetic and non-genetic risk factors.
+Among the genetic risk factors, two genes are associated with the majority of HBOC families: BRCA1 and BRCA2.
 BRCA stands for BReast CAncer.
-A woman with a BRCA1 or BRCA2 gene alteration (mutation) has a 60-80% risk of developing breast cancer, whereas the risk for an average woman is about 13%.
-A woman with a BRCA1 gene mutation has a 50% risk of developing ovarian cancer and a woman with a BRCA2 gene mutation 20%, whereas the normal risk for an average woman is about 1-2%.
+A woman with a BRCA1 or BRCA2 pathogenic variant has a high lifetime risk of developing breast cancer up to 60-80%, whereas the risk for an average woman is about 13%.
+A woman with a BRCA1 pathogenic variant has up to 40% risk of developing ovarian cancer, usually of a high-grade serous type.
+A woman with a BRCA2 pathogenic variant has up to 20% risk, whereas the risk for an average woman is about 1-2%.
+Female carriers who have had breast cancer, have an increased risk for second primary breast cancer.
+Men with a BRCA2 pathogenic variant may also have an increased risk of breast cancer up to 8% and prostate cancer up to 12%, while men with a BRCA1 pathogenic carrier have similar risks to non-carriers.

-The risk of transmission of the inherited altered gene copy from the affected parent to the offspring is 50%, regardless of the gender.
+The probability of transmission of the altered gene copy from the affected parent to the offspring is 50%, regardless of the gender.

 The surveillance depends on the level of the risk which varies on which gene is involved and the family history of cancer.

-Breast surveillance should begin at age 25-30 with clinical examinations, mammograms and breast MRI.
+Breast surveillance should begin at age 25-30 and include clinical examinations, breast MRI and also mammograms at a later time.

 Besides screening, preventive surgical removal of both breasts can reduce the risk of breast cancer by more than 90%.
-Only about 3% of breast cancers associated with BRCA1/2 mutations are diagnosed before age 30, so surgery could be deferred to over the age of 30 for most women.
+Only about 3% of breast cancers associated with BRCA1/2 pathogenic variants are diagnosed before age 30, so surgery could be deferred to over the age of 30 for most women.

-Screening for ovarian cancer does not guarantee early detection and is not routinely recommended.
+Screening for ovarian cancer is not recommended.
 Preventive surgical removal of the ovaries and fallopian tubes can reduce the risk of ovarian cancer by approximately 90%.
+Preventive surgery is therefore advised starting from the age of 35-40 (BRCA1) or 40-45 (BRCA2) years.
+Alternatively, the fallopian tubes may be removed up to 5 years prior to removal of the ovaries (TUBA WISP II study).

 More information regarding HBOC can be found on: